therenegar/launch/README.md

 - Maximum compatibility across DOS versions (back to DOS 3.3) on real or emulated hardware/virtual machines.
 - No libraries or dependencies including ANSI.
 Custom UI toolkit written in C. Fast and simple.
 - Extremely minimal memory footprint.
 All resident components can be disabled to have zero memory impact if desired.
-- Design goal was to push the absolute limits of what a text-mode only DOS program can achieve in terms of user interface design and usability.

 ----
 <a id="install"></a>